OlivierLD/ROB/raspberry-sailor/MUX-implementations/NMEA-multiplexer-basic/HOWTO.md

   ```
   sudo pip3 install adafruit-circuitpython-epd
   ```
   - Setup Hotspot (if needed), as explained [here](./HOTSPOT.md).
   - Expand the archive, using a command like `tar -xzvf nmea-dist.tar.gz`
-- Modify the `/etc/rc.local` to start the server when the server boots
-- Issue the required command (links, maps, stty, etc)
+  - Modify the `/etc/rc.local` to start the server when the server boots, and issue the required command (links, maps, stty, etc).
+There is an example in `rc.local.use_case.3.sh`.
-- Give it a try (see for example the script `start.all.sh`)
+- Plug in the GPS and the eInk screen, and give it a try (see for example the script `start.all.sh`)
-- Try `ssh` to make sure it's working as expected
 - Try the web interface
   - From a browser on another machine (laptop, cell-phone, tablet, ...), connected on the Raspberry Pi's network, reach `http://192.168.50.10:9999/zip/index.html`, and see for yourself!

-You're good to go!
+Now, you're good to go!

-Last but not least, we will update the `/etc/rc.local` script, to start the required components when the machine boots.
+About the modification of the `/etc/rc.local` script, to start the required components when the machine boots,
 Here are the lines to add to the file, _**before**_ the `exit` statement at the end:
 ```
 #